edsponsler/lit-comp/README.md

 ```
    * **Special Note on Flask\[async\]**: Flask\[async\] is required because the /process route in app.py is an async def function.
 Installing this prevents runtime errors.
 2. Update Project Structure for Web UI:
-   Create the following new files and directory within ~/projects/cie-0:
+   Create the following new files and directory within your project's root folder (e.g., ~/projects/cie-0):
 ```plaintext
 app.py
 requirements.txt